BrunoGomesCoelho/BrunoGomesCoelho.github.io/README.md

 sudo bundle
 sudo bundle exec jekyll serve --incremental
 ```
+- See [here](https://github.com/grantmcdermott/grantmcdermott.github.io) for notes on changing the default page to a more "about me" look.
+- Change \_data/navigation.yml to change the top headbar.

 ## License
 The MIT License (MIT).
 For more information, view the license information in the Mininal Mistake page.